 probably Burgundy, France

 Natural crossing of Burgunder x Heunisch

 Morillon is genetically identical to the Chardonnay variety.
-Specialists see little differences in the colour of the leaves and buds.
-There are also no differences in the characteristics of the bunches.
+Although specialists can recognise minimal differences in the colour of the leaves and buds, this is not sufficient to declare it a completely separate grape variety.
+There are no differences in the characteristics of the grape cluster either.

 Chardonnay is grown internationally and yields some of the world’s most expensive wines.
 It is also used as one of the three key base wines for Champagne production.
 This variety requires warm vineyards with soils offering deep root depth, a good water supply and high limestone content.

 Area under vine in Austria